I have reviewed the first Hell House movie before, which I really enjoyed, so what will the sequel bring? Let's see!

 The filmmakers behind the movie have a knack for crafting genuine scares and just like in the first film, they know how to build suspense and create an unsettling atmosphere.

-One of the best aspects of the film is the scenes set within the Abaddon hotel itself.
-The dilapidated setting, coupled with flickering lights and ghostly sounds, adds to that overall sense of unease and the filmmakers use these elements to their advantage, heightening the tension and and making you feel like you cannot take your eyes of it,
+One of the best aspects of the film is the scenes set within the Abaddon Hotel itself as the dilapidated setting, coupled with flickering lights and ghostly sounds, adds to that overall sense of unease and the filmmakers use these elements to their advantage, heightening the tension and and making you feel like you cannot take your eyes of it,

-From jump scares to unsettling visuals, the film delivers several moments that will make you jump out of your seat (Maybe).
-The atmospheric elements of the film also contribute to its impact, there is a sense of foreboding through the use of lighting, sound design, and set design, which is brilliant and the Abaddon hotel itself becomes a character in the film, with its dark corridors and hidden secrets.
+There is a sense of foreboding through the use of lighting, sound design, and set design, which is brilliant and the Abaddon Hotel itself becomes a character in the film, with its dark corridors and hidden secrets.

 Weaknesses in Storytelling

-While Hell House LLC II offers a continuation of the events from the first film, it falls short in terms of storytelling.
-The lack of good storytelling in the film is evident from several aspects, including the poor acting and presentation and the setup of the film can be messy and the pacing feels jarring at times.
+While Hell House LLC II offers a continuation of the events from the first film, it falls short in terms of storytelling, and the lack of good storytelling in the film is evident from several aspects, including the poor acting and presentation and the setup of the film can be messy and the pacing jarring, as mentioned above.

-The poor acting and presentation also hinders the ability to fully engage as much as the original and the performances were nowhere near as strong And the injection of misplaced humor throughout the film feels out of place too.
+The poor acting and presentation also hinders the ability to fully engage as much as the original and the performances were nowhere near as strong and the injection of misplaced humor throughout the film felt out of place too.

 Let me know your thoughts on the movie in the comments or connect with me on Twitter and Instagram or my Facebook page.